idd-fall17/hw2-rnlee0054/README.md

 It was not particularly difficult, but it was very time-consuming especially due to my lack of experience.

-# Usage of This Codebase
+# Usage of this Codebase

 ## Pre-requisites